 The Children's Online Privacy Protection Act (COPPA) (15 U.S.C. § 6501-6505) governs online collection of personal information from children under age 13.
 For example, before a developer can collect any information from a student under 13, verifiable parental consent is required.
-The FCC, which enforces COPPA, has said that school officials can act in the capacity of a parent to provide consent to sign students up for online educational programs at school.
-The general guidance is that software companies are allowed to track students within their program, but COPPA prevents them from tracking those students across the Internet.
+The FTC, which enforces COPPA, has said that school officials can act in the capacity of a parent to provide consent to sign students up for online educational programs at school for the use and benefit of the school, and for no other commercial purpose.
+The general guidance is that software companies are allowed to track students within their program, but COPPA prevents them from tracking those students across the internet.